GFarah01/Tour-of-heroes/README.md

 - Download or clone the project <br />
 - Open the Angular project folder (tour-of-heroes) on Git Bash <br />
 - Type npm install <br />
-- Lunch the Angular app with ng serve --open
+- Lunch the Angular app with ng serve --open <br />

+😊